Print

 About the Study

-This study will look at how well the drugs Niraparib (a PARP inhibitor) and Dostarlimab (an immunotherapy) treat early-stage breast cancer in people with an inherited BRCA1, BRCA2 or PALB2 mutation.
+This study will look at how well the drugs Niraparib (a type of targeted therapy known as a PARP inhibitor) and Dostarlimab (a type of immunotherapy) treat early-stage breast cancer in people with an inherited BRCA1, BRCA2 or PALB2 mutation.

 This Study is Open To: